OnionIoT/documentation/docs/guides/packages/c-package-example.md

 docker pull onion/openwrt-sdk-wrapper
 ```

-:::info
+:::note

 It might take a few minutes to download the Docker image depending on your internet connection.
-After the image downloads, starting the container will only take a few seconds.
+After the image downloads, you won't need to download it again and this step can be skipped the next time you compiled a package.

 :::

-**Step 2:** Start a Docker container based on the onion/openwrt-sdk-wrapper image with the following command:
+**Step 2:** Start a Docker container based on the `onion/openwrt-sdk-wrapper` image with the following command:

 <Tabs>
  <TabItem value="Mac and Linux" label="Mac OS & Linux" default>